himanshubhardwaj-dev/himanshubhardwaj-dev/README.md

 # 💫 About Me:
 Hi, I’m Himanshu Bhardwaj<br><br>I’m a Software Developer. building and maintaining enterprise-level web applications.
-I work primarily with Angular (Angular Material, Reactive Forms) on the frontend and .NET / C# on the backend, focusing on clean architecture, maintainable code, and reliable business workflows.<br><br>I enjoy solving real-world problems.
+I work primarily with Angular on the frontend and .NET / C# on the backend, focusing on clean architecture, maintainable code, and reliable business workflows.<br><br>I enjoy solving real-world problems.
 I’m detail-oriented, curious by nature, and always looking to improve performance, readability, and user experience.

 # 💻 Tech Stack: